MandeepSingh396/Self_Driving_Vehicle-Behavioral_cloning_project/README.md

 # Self_Driving_Vehicle-Behavioral_cloning_project
-Using a Deep Learning model to train a vehicle to autonomously navigate using Unity simulator
+Using Nvidia's Deep Learning model to train a vehicle to autonomously navigate using Unity simulator.

+This project is a part of Udacity's Self driving car engineer nanodegree.
+Recently udacity had made public the simulator that had been used in the project.
+So, I have used that simulator and created a deep learning model in Pytorch that trains the vehicle to run autonomously in the simulator environment.
+Simulator for windows can be downloaded form this link : https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/Term1-Sim/term1-simulator-windows.zip
 ## Simulator
-the self driving car simulator can be downloaded from this link for windows : https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/Term1-Sim/term1-simulator-windows.zip
 The self driving car simulator has two modes.
 One to generate the training data and the other for testing our trained model in autonomous mode.

 ![image](https://user-images.githubusercontent.com/81529956/178166826-dc75fda1-96fd-4cec-9f86-24168dd60cfb.png)